Stanislav Lyubshin: Life

-Since 1981 Lyubshin has been permanent member with the Moscow Art Theatre (MKhAT named after A. Chekhov).
-There his stage partners were Russian actors including Mark Prudkin, Angelina Stepanova, Anastasiya Georgiyevskaya, Vasili Toporkov, Mikhail Bolduman, Pavel Massalsky, and many of the next generation MKhAT actors.
+Since 1981, Lyubshin has been a permanent member of the Moscow Art Theatre (MKhAT named after A. Chekhov).
+His stage partners there were famous Russian actors such as Mark Prudkin, Angelina Stepanova, Anastasiya Georgiyevskaya, Vasili Toporkov, Mikhail Bolduman, Pavel Massalsky, and many of the next generation MKhAT actors.
 His best known stage appearances included his roles in the classic plays by Anton Chekhov, such as The Cherry Orchard, The Three Sisters and Ivanov, among other plays.

-Stanislav Lyubshin was designated People's Actor of Russia, and was decorated with the Order of Service to Fatherland.
+Stanislav Lyubshin is a designated People's Actor of Russia, and decorated with the Order of Service to Fatherland.
 He is living and working in Moscow, Russia.